danbradham/pynim/README.rst

 ==============
 NIM Python API
 ==============
-This is an exploration of the NIM HTTP API in Python.
-It is not ready for production, but, we'll see where it goes.
+This is an exploration of interacting directly with the NIM Database via Python.
+It is not ready for production and not condoned by nim-labs, but, we'll see what happens.
+Here we use SQLAlchemy to dynamically generate an ORM for the NIM MySQL database.
+The reason I'm exploring this avenue is because the HTTP api does not yet support POST or PUT requests for most tables in the database.

 Configuration